BoltzExchange/boltz-backend/docs/deployment.md

 # This is the path to the secret of that TOTP token
 otpsecretpath = "/home/boltz/.boltz/otpSecret.dat"

-# The array "pairs" congiures the trading pairs that Boltz should support
+# The array "pairs" configures the trading pairs that Boltz should support
 # A pair can have the following options:
 # - "base" (required): base currency
 # - "quote" (required): quote currency